Posted: Wednesday, Apr 27th, 2022

 The prettiest ride is north along the beachfront.
 Stop to watch the surfers performing aerial acrobatics.

-Hike the Ventura Botanical Gardens
+Walk the Ventura Botanical Gardens

 The Ventura Botanical Gardens offer a lovely high-in-the-hills views of the town — and a grand sweep of Pacific Ocean.
 A great way to get a literal overview of Ventura’s beauty.